Some of the most exciting discoveries in a generation are being made with neutron science.Read More

 Cross-border exchange with UCPH

-Jonatan explains that the knowledge required for his research project at Gothenburg University was rather limited, and the MAX4ESSFUN-project provided a great benchmarking opportunity.
+Jonatan explains that the knowledge required for his research project at the University of Gothenburg was rather limited, and the MAX4ESSFUN-project provided a great benchmarking opportunity.

 “We felt rather alone in this research at Gothenburg University, my supervisor and I. To get in contact with our Danish colleagues was very informative and strengthened our work!”